Fireside Chat: What’s next for Australian fashion?

 From fashion technology to social media disruption and sustainability, nothing was off the table when five of Australia’s most influential fashion experts came together to discuss the future of the fashion industry.

 Starting a fashion label in Australia has traditionally been a risk for our homegrown designers.
-Isolated from global markets and without a national fashion identity to lean on, Australian designers have long needed more than just creativity and passion to cut through.
+Isolated from global markets and without a national fashion identity to lean on, Australian fashion designers have long needed more than just creativity and passion to cut through.
 Today, however, all that is changing.

-In a first for QUT Creative Enterprise Australia, we brought together five influential, forward-thinking fashion minds for an intimate conversation on the state of the industry at the conclusion of the CEA Fashion Accelerator Showcase on Friday 29 July 2016.
+In a first for QUT Creative Enterprise Australia, we brought together five influential, forward-thinking fashion minds for an intimate conversation on the state of the Australian fashion industry at the conclusion of the CEA Fashion Accelerator Showcase on Friday 29 July 2016.
 Generously sharing their time with our Brisbane audience, the panel painted an optimistic future for fashion in Australia.